 My advice: if you do not have a sharp risk manager, stay away from OCIP projects.
 Taking those jobs without a knowledgeable advisor at your side is a big roll of the dice.
 The jobs may be large and lucrative, but you could quickly lose all the money you made and then some if the OCIP policy provides lousy (or no) coverage.
 Just ask the folks who worked on the Millennium Tower in California what they think of their OCIP coverage and limits.

-There may be other reasons OCIPs seem appealing that I failed to list here, but in my opinion none of those will make up for risking a catastrophic claim that is not covered.
+There may be other reasons OCIPs seem appealing that I failed to list in this article, but in my opinion none of those will make up for risking a catastrophic claim that is not covered.